RedSpah/xxhash_cpp/README.md

                             if left undefined, the endianness is resolved at runtime, before `main` is called, at the cost of endianness not being `constexpr`.

-- `XXH_FORCE_MEMORY_ACCESS` : if defined to 2, enables unaligned reads as an optimization, this is not standard compliant if defined to 1, enables the use of `packed` attribute for optimization, only defined for gcc and icc otherwise, uses the default fallback method (`memcpy`)
+- `XXH_FORCE_MEMORY_ACCESS` : if defined to 2, enables unaligned reads as an optimization, this is not standard compliant, if defined to 1, enables the use of `packed` attribute for optimization, only defined for gcc and icc otherwise, uses the default fallback method (`memcpy`)